filipdumitrascu/parallel_graph/README.md

 1. Add the current node value to the overall sum.
 1. Create tasks and add them to the task queue for the neighbouring nodes.

-Implement this in the `src/parallel.c` (see the `TODO` items).
-You must implement the parallel and synchronized version of the `process_node()` function, also used in the serial implementation.

 ### Synchronization

-For synchronization you can use mutexes, semaphores, spinlocks, condition variables - anything that grinds your gear.
+For synchronization thear are used mutexes, semaphores, spinlocks, condition variables - anything that grinds your gear.
-However, you are not allowed to use hacks such as `sleep()`, `printf()` synchronization or adding superfluous computation.
+However, there are no hacks such as `sleep()`, `printf()` synchronization or adding superfluous computation.

 ### Input Files